Feb 20, 2014 10:33 PM

 - New construction and major renovation projects are designed for LEED certification (Leadership in Energy and Environmental Design) from the U.S. Green Building Council.

-- Construction firms are required to recycle construction waste.
+- Construction firms are required to recycle all construction waste and stricter requirements are being developed for contractor compliance.

-- Computer equipment and appliances are Energy Star compliant.
+- All purchases of computer equipment and appliances are required to be Energy Star compliant.

 - Dorm cleaning firms are required to use Green Seal Certified products.